alexcardell/openfeature-scala/docs/index.md

 }
 ```

+### Hooks

+Hooks are work-in-progress.
+All four OpenFeature [hook types](https://openfeature.dev/specification/sections/hooks)
+are supported but only on the `FeatureClient` and `Provider` interfaces.

+### Implementing A New `EvaluationProvider`

+`EvaluationProvider` does not need to handle any errors that aren't deemed recoverable, or need
+to implement any hook logic.
+Running hooks, and handling default evaluations on error is handled
+in the library

+Implement the call, response decoding, and handle any recoverable errors that make sense.

 ## Flipt Usage

 The Flipt client is bare-bones, using it is not recommended, unless as OpenFeature SDK Provider.